ZinkDigital/fly-java/readme.md

 Fly Server started on port 4396
 ```

-and the some output from the example code which writes and takes 1000 example
+and then some output from the example code which writes and takes 1000 example
 objects to and from the space server.
 To write more or less objects, vary the
 final parameter, or try running a number of example clients in parallel.